UK elections 2024: Which are the main parties and what are they promising?

 Formed in: 2019 (as Brexit Party)

-Manifesto: Speed up infrastructure projects.
+Manifesto [or a contract with voters, as the party calls it]: Speed up infrastructure projects.
 Remove bureaucracy by scrapping employment laws that make it hard for employers to hire and fire workers.
 Reduce tax on buying property, cut taxes for front-line NHS and social care staff, offer tax relief on private healthcare.
 Recruit 30,000 new army staff and increase defence spending.
 Detain and deport undocumented immigrants.
 Scrap the more than 6,700 EU regulations that the UK retained after Brexit.
 Ban “transgender ideology” in schools.

 Current leader: Nigel Farage